rspamd/rspamd.com/doc/modules/rbl.md

 ## Monitoring

-By default, Rspamd checks each rule sanity by querying of `facebook.com` domain.
-URL black list must NOT reply by some positive result (other than NXDOMAIN) to such a query.
+By default, Rspamd checks each rule sanity by querying of `127.0.0.1`.
+RBLs must NOT reply by some positive result (other than NXDOMAIN) to such a query.
 However, sometimes you might need to change that to another domain (e.g. to `INVALID`), so you can use `monitored_domain` option from Rspamd 1.6:

 ~~~ucl
     "HOSTKARMA_URIBL" {